 This clause is meaningful only for subtypes.
 Oracle recommends the use of this option to safely drop subtypes that do not have any explicit type or table dependencies.

-Dropping an ADT: Example This statement removes the ADT
+This statement removes the ADT

 person_t are marked